 Bring a harness and belay device

 Hound Ears has TONS of great problems, many of which require a top rope.
-Make sure to bring your harness so you can enjoy all that Hound Ears has to offer.
+Make sure to bring your harness and belay device so you can enjoy all that Hound Ears has to offer.

-You can leave Hound Ears by taking one of the shuttles from the water tower at Hound Ears.
+You can leave Hound Ears by taking one of the shuttles from the gravel road below the water tower at Hound Ears.
 You will not be allowed to re-enter Hound Ears once you leave.
 Shuttles will run every hour starting at 1:00pm.
 If no one is at the shuttle at departure time it will not run until the next hour.

 Turn in your scoresheet

-You will need to turn in your scoresheet at the top of the hill at Hound Ears no later than 5:30pm in order to place in the event.
+You will need to turn in your scoresheet at the water tower no later than 5:30pm in order to place in the event.
 Any scoresheets turned in later will be disqualified.
 You are not required to turn in any scoresheet.
 We draw registration forms in order to give door prizes at the awards later in the evening.

 Getting back to the campground